Cloth Diapering 101

 Washing Cloth Diapers

 Only certain detergents can be used on cloth diapers in order to maintain absorbency and prevent build-up.
 For a complete list of acceptable detergents see Diaper Jungle’s list or view the detergents we have available for purchase.
 Do not use detergents containing pure soap, enzymes, fabric brighteners, whiteners, softeners or those that are artificially scented.
-You don’t need very much detergent to get your diapers clean, less is more.
-Use about ¼ to ½ of what you would normally use for a load that size.
+Use about 2-4 tablespoons of detergent.
+The amount of detergent will vary based on your water, washing machine and load size.

 General Washing Routine:

-· You will want to perform two wash cycles: Either a Cold/Cold wash without detergent or a Cold water rinse followed by a Hot/Cold wash with detergent.
-If you are experiencing odor problems, 1-2 squirts of Bac Out Stain Remover can help.
+· You will want to perform two wash cycles: Either a Warm/Cold wash without detergent or a Warm water rinse followed by a Hot/Cold wash with detergent with an extra rinse.

 · After washing is finished, your diapers should smell clean without any hint of odor from urine or feces.
 Once in a while you may need to perform an extra rinse to clear up any residual odors.
 Most odors are caused by a build-up of detergent, so rinsing is the most important part of cleaning cloth diapers.
 Always make sure your rinse water is free of bubbles, otherwise perform another rinse.

-· Once the diapers are cleaned they can go into the drier or be line dried.
-Generally, in a drier, you will want to dry your diapers for 60-90 minutes.
-Some All In Ones and thicker diapers may take longer, however.
+· Once the diapers are cleaned they can go into the dryer or be line dried.
+Generally, in a dryer, you will want to dry your diapers for 60-90 minutes.
+Some All In Ones and thicker diapers may take longer.
 Always follow manufacturer’s instructions regarding cleaning of diapers.
 All our products will come with detailed cleaning instructions provided by the manufacturer.

 If you’re having problems with diaper odor or absorbency “stripping” may be necessary.
 To test your diapers for absorbency slowly add one cup of warm water to diaper or insert.
 Let it rest for at least a minute then gently place the palm of your hand on diaper.
 If the water pools on top and does not absorb even with the pressure of your hand, it needs stripping.
 There are a couple of ways you can do this: